grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 [target.wasm32-unknown-unknown]
 rustflags = [
-    # Import memory from WASM-4
     "-C", "link-arg=--import-memory",
     "-C", "link-arg=--initial-memory=65536",
     "-C", "link-arg=--max-memory=65536",
     "-C", "link-arg=-zstack-size=14752",
 ]
 ```
-This will tell cargo to compile our project to WebAssembly by default, and pass some flags to `rustc` telling our program to reserve some memory for the game.
+This will tell cargo to use WebAssembly by default, and pass some flags to `rustc` telling our program to reserve some memory for the game.

 ### Horizontal Intersections